progund/lifegame-engine/doc/game-syntax.md

 # Introduction

-Each game you write circles around situations, in the sense that a user can be in a situation (such *in a white room* or *on the surface of Mars*).
+The Lief Game engine can load games that you'we written.
+The games are very much like adventure games.
+Each game consist a couple of situations (such *in a white room* or *on the surface of Mars*) which a user can found her/him self in.
 Each such situation has a description, a question and also a list of things.
 A situation also has a list of suggestion from which the user can choose what to do next.

 Let's look at a simple example:

 ~~~
-You're in a white room full of lamps.
+You're in a white room full of lamps and a door.

 What would you like to do?

-1. Enter the wite room
+1. Open a enter through the door.
 2. Jump up and down ten times
 ~~~

 In the previous example (from a text mode program):

-* the text *You're in a white room full of lamps.* is the description
+* the text *You're in a white room full of lamps and a door.* is the description

 * the texts *What would you like to do?* if the question

-* the texts *Enter the wite room* and *Jump up and down ten times* are both suggestion.
+* the texts *Open a enter through the door* and *Jump up and down ten times* are both suggestion.

 For each such suggestion you can add different exits (which are other situations or the same situation) which are entered depending on the what the user have done (see score, situations, things).
 The situations (as specified by exits) are not visible to the user nor are the expressions controlling the actual exit choosen.